 The Card of the Day: The Nine of Swords

 The Nine of Swords has been called the “worst card in the deck.”
-Although the imagery isn’t as jolting as some of the other cards, it is called the “worst” because it represents the potential of mental shadows to attack you from within.
-Fear, shame, guilt, feeling utterly alone...these are all tools our inner-shadow uses to sabotage us.
+Although the imagery isn’t as jolting as some of the other cards, it is called the “worst” because it represents the potential of the "inner-saboteur'" or "shadow self'" to attack us from within.
+Fear, shame, guilt, feeling utterly alone...these are all tools the inner saboteur uses to make us feel powerless.
 The brighter the light you shine, the greater the shadow you cast.
-Sensitive, kind, and creative people who bring light into the world must be especially strong when facing their shadows.
-Inner shadows are like nightmares, they are scary, but they don't really exist.
+Sensitive, kind, and creative people who bring light into the world have to be especially strong when facing their shadows.
+Inner shadows are like nightmares, they are scary but they don't actually exist.
 You are stronger than your inner saboteur, but you must stand up to it when it tries to overtake your mind.

-Have you ever encountered your inner-saboteur?
-Have people ever told you that you are a talented, amazing person…. and yet you can't believe it?
-Have you been letting your shadow sabotage you, and thwart what you think is possible for your future?
+Have you ever felt your inner-saboteur?
+Do people genuinely like you, and think you're a talented, amazing person, yet you can't believe it?
+Have you been letting your shadow dictate how you feel about yourself, and what you think is possible for your future?

-The man on the card just can't sleep.
+The man on the card can't sleep.
 His mind has been overthrown by shadow thinking.
-He's in the dark, the realm of anxiety.
-His mind has been racing all night cycling from fear about the future, to guilt about his past, to self-loathing for not having control in the present.
-His inner-saboteur is holding him hostage, making him forget his light and how valuable he is.
+He's in the dark, the realm of shadows.
+His mind has been racing all night cycling from fear about the future, to guilt about his past, to self loathing for not having control in the present.
+His inner-saboteur is making him forget his light and how important he actually is.

 Everyone is given a security blanket when they're born.
 It's also the first thing they pass out to aid in disaster relief.
-Hold onto the knowledge that you are not alone and are a vital part of a greater design.
-You wouldn't exist if there weren't something important that you were here to do.
+Spirit is comforting you with the knowledge that you are not alone and are a vital part of a greater design.
+You wouldn't exist and be alive now, if there weren't something important that you were learning or doing.
 Life is school for the soul.
+The truth is that you were put here for a purpose.
 You are not garbage and never will be.

 The inner-saboteur is like anything, it wants to survive and continue to exist.
-The more you affirm it with self-loathing, guilt, shame and fear, the more it thrives.
-Turn off the spigot and transfer your attention to loving yourself and respecting how far you've come.
-Affirm your value to yourself and the shadow will lose all power.
+The more you affirm it with self loathing, guilt, shame and fear, the more it thrives.
+If you turn off the spigot, and instead focus on loving yourself, rejecting the shadow's lies, respecting how far you've come, and affirming your mission to spread light in the world, the shadow will lose all power.

-Today stand up to shadow thinking.
-When your inner-saboteur says you can't do something, you do it anyway.
+Today stand up to your inner-saboteur.
+When it says you can't do something, you do it it anyway.
 When it says you should feel like crap, do something good for someone.
-If it seizes you in the shadows, light a candle and go to a mirror.
-Remind yourself that you are luminous, loving, and have a life’s purpose that doesn't include shooting yourself in the foot.
+If it seizes you in the shadows, turn on the lights, go to a mirror and remind yourself that you are luminous, loving, and have a mission to do on this planet that doesn't include shooting yourself in the foot.

-If you periodically struggle with shadows, it's just proof that your spirit radiates a unique and luminous light.
+If you periodically struggle with shadows, it's just proof that your spirit radiates beautiful light.